 If you are a nondegree student thinking about applying to CU Boulder as an undergraduate degree student in the future, you may transfer an unlimited number of credits taken as a nondegree student on any CU campus.
-However, applicability of these credits toward degree requirements is established by individual colleges and schools.
-Consult the dean’s office of the college or school you plan to enter for further information.
+However, applicability of these credits toward degree requirements is established by individual schools and colleges.
+Consult the dean’s office of the school or college you plan to enter for further information.

 If you enroll in summer classes and change your mind, you may be assessed a financial penalty.
 See the withdrawal section and call Continuing Education at 303-492-5148 for more information.